Halsey Breaks Down Crying Onstage in Concert After G-Eazy Breakup

 The 23-year-old singer had said on social media on Tuesday that they are "taking some time apart."
 She and G-Eazy, who duet on the single "Him & I," first sparked dating rumors last summer.

 Halsey performed at the Common Ground Music Festival in Lansing, Michigan on Friday.
 While singing her ballad "Sorry," she paused and started crying while singing the lyrics, "Someone will love you / But someone isn't me."
-Fans captured the emotional moment on video.
+Twitter user @hopelessgalore captured the emotional moment on video.

 Fans had speculated several days ago that Halsey and G-Eazy had broken up after noticing she had deleted photos of him and also posted a cryptic pic.